dkackman/DynamicRestProxy/README.md

 All requests are asynynchronous and return dyanmic objects.

 The intent is to make it easier to access REST API's from C# without needing to create strongly typed API wrappers and numerous static POCO types for basic DTO responses.

+Is currently a work in progress.
+Supports the GET, POST, and DELETE verbs.

 Some examples:

-Get meta-data about Minnesota from SunLight Labs http://openstates.org/api/v1/metadata/mn/
+Basic GET with no parameters:
+http://openstates.org/api/v1/metadata/mn/

             var client = new RestClient("http://openstates.org/api/v1");